-Sharing files with family and friends is something we do on a regular basis, especially these folks are far away.
+Sharing files with family and friends is something we do on a regular basis, especially since these folks are far away.
 Now, it is not hard to find a program that can aid in sharing files since the web is filled with them.
 Today though, we’re going to talk about one of the newest kids on the block.
 This program is called ShareByLink, and it is all about sharing any type of file with anyone, and they do not need to have the same program installed.
 The uploader just needs to copy and share a provided link to the next party to get the download up and running.

 ShareByLink file sharing tool